russelljjarvis/ScienceAccessibility/comparing_the_written_language_of_scientific_and_non_scientific_sources.md

 ## Conclusions
+In this document, we have described a tool for exploring the readability of a scientist's published work with regard to other web-based repositories.
+While other readability tools currently exist to report the complexity of a single document, our work expands upon these tools by better contextualzing the complexity of a written document’s text by comparing it to a variety of other text types.

+We do not intend to compete with these well-established tools.
+By contrast, the goal of this work is to apply a more data-driven approach to provide established academic authors with statistical insights into their body of published science work.
+We believe this will allow authors to better monitor the complexity of their writing with regard to other available text types, leading to the creation of more accessible online material.

 ## Future Directions

-We'd like to add in wikipedia - a free, popular, crowdsourced encyclopedia that is generated from self-nominating volunteers.
-This language is specifically shaped by editors to be accessible for a general audience and would be a useful iaddition to the results.

-In addition, we're interested in general readability of the web.
-An additional future step is to apply search engine queries of different, unrelated, and broad-ranging lists of search terms that apply scientific, cultural, and other more random queries to assess readability.
-The first ten search results were used for analysis.
+Future work will aim to add in other text repositories well known to the public, such as wikipedia, that have been shown to be accessible and commonly used by a general audience.
+In addition, we're interested in general readability of the web, and aim to apply search engine queries of different, unrelated, and broad-ranging lists of search terms that apply scientific, cultural, and other more random queries to assess readability of an eclectic range of text.
+These two goals would further contextualize the readability of published scientific work with regard to that engaged by the public on a more daily basis.

 ## References
-[1] Soldatova, Larisa, and Maria Liakata.
-"An ontology methodology and cisp-the proposed core information about scientific papers."
-JISC Project Report (2007).
+[1] Kutner, Mark, Elizabeth Greenberg, and Justin Baer.
+"A First Look at the Literacy of America's Adults in the 21st Century.
+NCES 2006-470." _National Center for Education Statistics_(2006).

+[2] Plavén-Sigray, Pontus, Granville James Matheson, Björn Christian Schiffler, and William Hedley Thompson.
+"The readability of scientific texts is decreasing over time."
+Elife 6 (2017): e27725.

-[2] Kuhn, Tobias.
+[3] Kuhn, Tobias.
 "The controlled natural language of randall munroe’s thing explainer."
 International Workshop on Controlled Natural Language.
 Springer, Cham, 2016.

-[3] Japos, Genaro V. "Effectiveness of coaching interventions using grammarly software and plagiarism detection software in reducing grammatical errors and plagiarism of undergraduate researches."
-JPAIR Institutional Research 1.1 (2013): 97-109.

-[4] Kincaid, J. Peter, et al. "Derivation of new readability formulas (automated readability index, fog count and flesch reading ease formula) for navy enlisted personnel."
-(1975).

-[5] Bulhak, Andrew C. "On the simulation of postmodernism and mental debility using recursive transition networks."
+[4] Bulhak, Andrew C. "On the simulation of postmodernism and mental debility using recursive transition networks."
 Monash University Department of Computer Science (1996).

-[6] V. Clayton, “The Needless Complexity of Academic Writing,” The Atlantic, 26-Oct-2015.

-[7] Cannon, Robert C., et al. "LEMS: a language for expressing complex biological models in concise and hierarchical form and its use in underpinning NeuroML 2."
-Frontiers in neuroinformatics 8 (2014): 79.

-[8] Gerkin, Richard C., and Cyrus Omar.
-"Collaboratively testing the validity of neuroscientific models."
-Frontiers in Neuroinformatics 1 (2014).

-[9] Oppenheimer, Daniel M. "Consequences of erudite vernacular utilized irrespective of necessity: Problems with using long words needlessly."
-Applied Cognitive Psychology: The Official Journal of the Society for Applied Research in Memory and Cognition 20.2 (2006): 139-156.

-[10]  High, Rob.
-"The era of cognitive systems: An inside look at IBM Watson and how it works."
-IBM Corporation, Redbooks (2012).

-[11] Kutner, Mark, Elizabeth Greenberg, and Justin Baer.
-"A First Look at the Literacy of America's Adults in the 21st Century.
-NCES 2006-470." _National Center for Education Statistics_(2006).

-[12] Plavén-Sigray, Pontus, Granville James Matheson, Björn Christian Schiffler, and William Hedley Thompson.
-"The readability of scientific texts is decreasing over time."
-Elife 6 (2017): e27725.
+[5] Soldatova, Larisa, and Maria Liakata.
+"An ontology methodology and cisp-the proposed core information about scientific papers."
+JISC Project Report (2007).